LASIK stands for Laser-Assisted In Situ Keratomileusis. LASIK surgery is not right for everyone and requires careful evaluation and consultation.

 - You experience a decrease in visual acuity or a loss of vision, even if it is temporary

-Drawbacks of LASIK Laser Eye Surgery
+What Are the Drawbacks of LASIK Eye Surgery I Should Know About?

 According to the U.S. Food and Drug Administration (FDA), risks of LASIK eye surgery include: